NPO ESCOT:value-creating non-profit organization

 “The average annual wind speed along the coast of Chiba Prefecture varies depending on the region, but it is generally considered to be in the range of 3-4m/s in many places.”

-1. The seawater temperature at depths of 0.1 to 0.3 m rises rapidly during the day due to the effects of solar radiation.
+1. It was confirmed that the seawater temperature at a depth of 0.1 to 0.3 m rises significantly during the day due to the influence of solar radiation.

-depths of 0.1 to 0.3 m.
-3. The condition in which the water temperature at depths of 0.1 to 0.3 m is higher than that at depths of 2 to 3 m continues almost all day and all year round.
+3. The water temperature at a depth of 0.1 to 0.3 m was greater than the water temperature at a depth of 2 to 3 m, and this continued almost all day and all year round.

 i.
 No external energy source is required as it only uses wave power

 i.
-Controlling typhoons and heavy rains by cooling sea surface temperatures from summer to autumn
+Typhoon/heavy rain control by cooling sea surface temperature from summer to autumn

 ii.
-Preventing fish and shellfish from dying of oxygen deficiency by improving DO values in the lower layers through promotion of water circulation
+Prevention of death of fish and shellfish from lack of oxygen by improving DO value in low layers through promotion of water circulation

 iii.
-Increasing fish and shellfish catches by increasing marine plankton - Versatility and standardization:
+Increase in fish catch by increasing marine plankton

 i.
 Except for the check valve, the drain pipe (VU100 and VU200) is used, ensuring the versatility of parts.

 i.
-Cleaning bars prevent the growth of ecosystems (seaweed, shellfish, etc.) - Adaptability:
+Cleaning bars prevent the growth of ecosystems (seaweed, shellfish, etc.) inside the upwelling tube.

 iii.
-Marine fertilization in collaboration with marine fertilizer
+Ocean fertilization in collaboration with marine fertilizer

 vi.
-Increased upwelling water volume compared to when swells arrive immediately after a typhoon occurs = increased cooling effect on the sea surface.
+Increase in upwelling water volume when swells arrive immediately after a typhoon occurs = automatic adjustment of pumping volume

 Future Effects: